Interactive maps for journal articles

-Please be advised that not all KML elements are supported by the interactive maps application used by the interactive viewer on SciVerse and ScienceDirect.
+Please be advised that not all KML elements are supported by the interactive maps application used by the interactive viewer on ScienceDirect.
 Please take this limitation into account when preparing your files to ensure that they will be displayed correctly with your online article.

 For a comprehensive description of KML elements supported by interactive maps, click here.
 Some notable limitations include: